Our Collaborative Problem Solving (CPS) Approach

 Most problems aren’t solved in a single Plan B discussion, and Plan B usually feels like slogging through mud in the beginning, but the continuous use of Plan B helps solve problems that are precipitating challenging behavior in a durable way while building helping relationships, thinking skills, intrinsic motivation and confidence.

 Besides challenging kids, who else can benefit from CPS?

-We find that Collaborative Problem Solving is applicable to diverse human interactions, but especially those that can result in conflict.
-So the model can be applied to interactions between classmates, siblings, couples, parents and teachers, employees and supervisors, and nations.
+We find that Collaborative Problem Solving approach is applicable to diverse human interactions, but especially those that can result in conflict.
+OUr CPS model can be applied to interactions between classmates, siblings, couples, parents and teachers, and employees and supervisors.
 All people benefit from learning how to identify and articulate their concerns, hear the concerns of others, and take each others’ concerns into account in working toward mutually satisfactory solutions.